eclipse-che/che-docs/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Read our [Contribution guide](https://github.com/eclipse/che-docs/blob/master/CONTRIBUTING.adoc) before submitting a PR. -->

-## What does this pull request change?
+## What does this pull request change

-## What issues does this pull request fix or reference?
+## What issues does this pull request fix or reference

 ## Specify the version of the product this pull request applies to

-## Pull Request checklist
+## Pull request checklist

 The author and the reviewers validate the content of this pull request with the following checklist, in addition to the [automated tests](code_review_checklist.adoc).